Finding the Perfect Balance of RPO and RTO by Using BDR2 Min Well Spent

-What backup objectives affect costs?
+What affects backup and recovery costs?

 Recovery Point Objective